Fatal-Errol/QuadxOrder/README.md

 Created by Errol A. Zuñiga Jr.

-Hands on exam for the Senior Software Engineer Job Application at QuadX
+Hands-on exam for the Senior Software Engineer Job Application at QuadX

 Introduction
 ------------